 Brief History of Barranco

 Barranco was founded by Spanish settlers and soon got the nickname "city of windmills" as its first inhabitants often used windmills to draw water from their wells.
 In the following years Barranco developed to the fashionable seaside resort for Lima's high society.
-Beautiful colonial summer residences were built, where wealthy Limeños spent their weekends and holidays.
+They built beautiful colonial summer residences where wealthy Limeños spent their weekends and holidays.
 By the time Peru became independent, it was a thriving retreat for Lima's wealthiest families.
 It was also a favorite place where international visitors stayed when coming to Lima.

 In 1870 the famous "Bajada a los Baños", a small footpath that leads from Barranco city to the ocean was constructed.
 The "Puente de Los Suspiros" (Bridge of Sighs) with its stunning view down the 'bajada' was built in 1876.
-During the War of the Pacific, Barranco was as other wealthy districts of Lima badly looted and set on fire by the invading Chilean troops in 1881.
+During the War of the Pacific, Barranco was like other wealthy districts of Lima, badly looted and set on fire by the invading Chilean troops in 1881.
 At the beginning of the 20th century Barranco had recovered from the war.
 Many more or less well known Peruvian writers and artist moved to the district and gave Barranco its special romantic and artistic flair that it still has today.
-In 1940 a strong earthquake hit the region and damaged the district severely.
+In 1940, a powerful earthquake hit the region and damaged the district severely.
 The town recovered and was once again rebuilt.

 Places to visit & attractions in Barranco

 The best place to start your tour through Barranco is the Parque Municipal.
 Here you find the "Biblioteca Municipal de Barranco" (Municipal Library of Barranco), built at the end of the 19th century.
 They added the unique tower in 1911.
 In former times it housed the municipality; today it accommodates the public library that also provides books written in braille for visually disabled people.
 Just opposite of the Park is the "Iglesia de la Santisima Cruz".